 Instructions

-- Combine wet ingredients: In a large mixing bowl or stand mixer fitted with paddle attachment, beat together softened butter, brown sugar, pumpkin spice, and cinnamon until smooth and well-creamed.
+- Cream Butter and Sugars: In a large mixing bowl or stand mixer fitted with a paddle attachment, combine softened unsalted butter, brown sugar, pumpkin spice, and ground cinnamon.
+Beat together until smooth and well-creamed, ensuring the mixture is light and fluffy for the best cookie texture.

-- Add eggs and vanilla: Add the large egg, egg yolk, and vanilla extract to the creamed mixture.
-Stir on low speed, pausing occasionally to scrape the sides and bottom of the bowl, until fully incorporated.
+- Add Eggs and Vanilla: Add the large egg, egg yolk, and vanilla extract to the creamed mixture.
+Stir on low speed, pausing occasionally to scrape down the sides and bottom of the bowl.
+Mix until fully incorporated and smooth.

-- Mix dry ingredients: In a separate medium bowl, whisk together all-purpose flour, baking soda, cream of tartar, and salt to combine evenly.
+- Combine Dry Ingredients: In a separate medium bowl, whisk together the all-purpose flour, baking soda, cream of tartar, and table salt.
+This ensures an even distribution of the leavening agents and salt throughout the dough.

-- Chill the dough: Cover the bowl with plastic wrap and refrigerate the dough for 30 minutes to firm up.
+- Chill the Dough: Cover the mixing bowl with plastic wrap and refrigerate the dough for 30 minutes.
+While the dough chills, prepare the rolling sugar mixture by whisking together granulated sugar and pumpkin spice in a small bowl.

-- Preheat oven: About 5 minutes before the end of chilling, preheat the oven to 350°F (175°C) and line baking sheets with parchment paper.
+- Preheat Oven and Prepare Baking Sheet: Near the end of chilling, preheat your oven to 350°F (175°C) and line baking sheets with parchment paper to prevent sticking and promote even baking.

-- Shape and coat cookies: Remove the dough from the refrigerator and roll into 1 ½ Tablespoon (approx. 35 g) sized balls.
-Roll each ball through the pumpkin spice-sugar mixture until fully coated, then place on the prepared baking sheets, spacing them at least 2 inches (5 cm) apart.
+- Shape and Coat Cookies: Remove the dough from the refrigerator.
+Roll the dough into balls, each about 1 ½ tablespoons (35g).
+Roll each ball thoroughly in the prepared sugar and pumpkin spice mixture to coat completely.
+Place the coated dough balls on the prepared baking sheet, spacing them at least 2 inches (5 cm) apart to allow for spreading.

-- Bake: Bake on the center rack of the preheated oven for 8-10 minutes, until the edges are set but centers remain slightly soft and slightly underdone.
+- Bake: Bake the cookies on the center rack of the oven at 350°F (175°C) for 8-10 minutes.
+The edges should be set while the centers remain slightly underdone, resulting in a soft and chewy center.

-- Cool and serve: Allow cookies to cool completely on the baking sheet before removing to enjoy or store.
+- Cool: Allow the cookies to cool completely on the baking sheet before transferring them to a cooling rack or serving plate.
+This helps them set properly and prevents breaking.

 Notes

-- After cooling, store cookies in an airtight container at room temperature for up to 5 days to maintain freshness.
+- Storing: After cooling completely, store the cookies in an airtight container at room temperature.
+They will stay fresh for up to 5 days.

 Nutrition